squidfunk/mkdocs-material/docs/setup/changing-the-colors.md

 `icon`{ #toggle-icon }

 :   :octicons-milestone-24: Default: _none_ · :octicons-alert-24: Required –
-    This field must point to a valid icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
+    This property must point to a valid icon path referencing [any icon bundled with the theme][custom icons], or the build will not succeed.
 Some popular
     combinations: